Subscribe To This Site

 This article will show you how you can keep yourself in the minds of your customers, contacts or other important relationships.
 It’ll explain how to use Roger’s three helping fundamentals to improve and strengthen your important work relationships.
 Rogers argued that an effective helper should employ three qualities in forming successful relationships:

-• Empathy would allow him to build trust with the person, and allow the counselor to show that he truly cared about the person.
+• Empathy would allow her to build trust with the person, and allow the counselor to show that he truly cared about the person.

 • Congruence involved being genuine and real with the client, being one’s authentic self, and not playing games or using tricks or gimmicks.

-• Unconditional Positive Regard to the person expresses sincere caring and concern, and non-judgmental acceptance of him.
-It demonstrates that the counselor will not reject or forsake the person for any reason.
+• Unconditional Positive Regard to the person expresses sincere caring and concern, and non-judgmental acceptance of her.
+It demonstrates that the helper will not reject or forsake the person for any reason.

 What possibilities might emerge if you treated everyone in your life according to the three principles?